regosen/gamelan_sequencer/README.md

 ## Output

-Outputs will be mono WAV files, with the same framerate / bits-per-sample / num-channels as your sample files.
+Outputs will be WAV files with the same framerate / bits-per-sample / num-channels as your sample files.

-If you provide a filename for `--mixdown`, the entire recording will be mixed down to a mono WAV file.
+If you provide a filename for `--mixdown`, the entire recording will be mixed down to a WAV file.

-If you provide a folder path for `--separates`, you will get a separate mono WAV file for each unique instrument/name pair.
+If you provide a folder path for `--separates`, you will get a separate WAV file for each unique instrument/name pair.

 ### How Separates are split up